mustbeperfect/definitive-opensource/source/components/tags.md

 `CLI`, `Plugin`, `Extension`, `Web UI`

 > [!NOTE]
 > Cross, MacOS, Linux, and Windows tags, by default, imply that the app ships as a binary (EX: exe, dmg) unless they are accompanied by the `manual` tag that indicates another runtime or installation method.
+The same goes for `SelfHost`, which by default, implies the app can be installed via Docker.